DevOpsPlayground/Hands-on-with-GKE/README.md

 Delete the loadtesting cluster
 `gcloud beta container --project ${PROJECT_ID} clusters delete loadtesting --zone us-east1-b --async`

+Delete your images
+`gcloud container images delete gcr.io/${PROJECT_ID}/app:v1 --force-delete-tags`

-Beware, there might still be some forwarding rules existing, which will cost you some money over time, so have a look and delete if anything still exists
+Beware, there might still be some forwarding rules existing, which will cost you some money over time, so have a look and delete if anything still exists there:
 Network Services > Load Balancing > advanced menu > Forwarding rules